fbbdev/fbbdev.github.io/about.md

 to projects by other people.
 Some of my own are listed [here](/projects), while others, as well as the list of contributions, are available on my [GitHub profile](https://github.com/fbbdev){:target="_blank"}.

+I am especially proud of [a major contribution](https://github.com/wailsapp/wails/pull/3468) to the upcoming [v3](https://v3alpha.wails.io/) of the beautiful [Wails](https://wails.io/) project, which provides lovers of the Go programming language with a comprehensive framework to create cross-platform, web-based Desktop applications.
+I implemented and currently contribute to the maintenance of the internal Go to JS binding generator, that allows seamless interoperation of JavaScript and Go code.

 I am currently the maintainer of [`node-fastcgi`](/projects/node-fastcgi), an [npm package](https://www.npmjs.com/package/node-fastcgi){:target="_blank"} supporting the development of FastCGI applications in [Node.js](https://nodejs.org){:target="_blank"}.